textbooks and other class materials sold through the

 receipts are subject to sales tax?

-As a public educational institution, the University
+As a public educational institution, WSU is generally

-or not-for-profit organizations are generally subject
+businesses or not-for-profit organizations are

-C-10 Are amounts collected for
+C-9 Are amounts collected for

 sales tax deposited in account R80121, State Sales